Time to talk about a couple of famous defamation cases.

 Back in the 80s, when Gordon Gecko was a guy to admire and the Lower East Side had yet to be gentrified, Hustler Magazine published a satirical ad for Campari.
 The Hustler ad was a satire of a popular Campari promotion.
 In the ersatz ad, Hustler used a picture of fundamentalist Protestant minister, Jerry Falwell, which included a picture of a bottle of Campari and a font very similar to the font used in the actual magazine advertisement for the liquor.

 The phony ad was made to look like an interview with Falwell.
-The title, designed to be a double entendre, was “Jerry Falwell Talks About His First Time.”
+The title, designed to be a double entendre: “Jerry Falwell Talks About His First Time.”
 Much to the chagrin of the Rev., the responses purported to be Falwell’s, were of a sexual nature involving he and his mother.
 The “first time” concept became all about his first sexual experience in an outhouse with his mother and a bottle of Campari.

 In the contents section of the magazine, the phony Campari ad was listed as a “fiction ad and personality parody.”
 At the bottom of the page, below the ad, was printed the disclaimer “ad parody—not to be taken seriously.”

-Falwell sued for invasion of privacy, libel and for intentional infliction of emotional distress.
+Falwell sued for invasion of privacy, libel and intentional infliction of emotional distress.
 The jury decreed Flynt innocent of the libel charge but awarded Falwell $150,000 for the charge of intentional infliction of emotional distress.

 Flynt subsequently appealed to the Fourth Circuit.
 They declined Flynt’s appeal to rehear the case.
 Flynt then went to the Supreme Court.
 The Supreme Court found that Falwell, being a public figure, was open to parody and satire.
-Furthermore, the ad didn’t claim to make any statements that were implied as fact.
+Furthermore, the ad didn’t claim to make any statements implied as fact.
 The Supreme Court reversed the Fourth Circuit judgment.